meena-rathi/shopping/README.md

 **Home page**

 1. Navigation Menu: Include a navigation menu to access other sections of the website.
-2. Banner: In side the home page user can view the adversitment of colection.
+2. Banner: Inside the home page user can view the adversitment of colection.
 3. Social Icons: Display recognizable social media icons (e.g., Facebook, Twitter, Instagram) in the website's footer.
 Clickable Links: Make the social media icons clickable links that lead to your respective social media profiles.
 4. Social Media Integration: Ensure the links are properly configured to open in new tabs or windows, directing users to your social media pages.